hannakulikowska/Testing-To-Do-List-app/Test Plan.md

       •	The tester will retest the defects and confirm the fixes.<br>

 **5. Test Deliverables**<p>
-The following test deliverables will be produced during the testing of the website:<p>
+The following test deliverables will be produced during the testing of the application:<p>
 •	Test Plan<br>
 •	Test Case Specifications<br>
 •	Test Execution Report<br>